Kunaltyagi4906/Kunaltyagi4906/README.md

 - Computer Vision
 - Machine Learning

-<font face="Montserrat" color="#e74c3c">Quotes</font>
+Quotes

-- "Data is the new oil." 💡
+- "Data is the new oil."
-- "Code is like humor – when you have to explain it, it’s bad." 😂
+- "Code is like humor – when you have to explain it, it’s bad."

 <!---
 Kunaltyagi4906/Kunaltyagi4906 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.